hadronized/blog/Resource_management.md

 # Conclusion

-I truely believe that my solution is a good compromise between elegance and ease.
+I truly believe that my solution is a good compromise between elegance and ease.
-It has a lot of advanges:
+It has a lot of advantages:

   - simple to use ;
   - simple to implement; you just have to play around with closures ;